kunal-purbia/Dice-Game/README.md

-# Dice-Game
 This repository contains project coded using HTML, CSS, Javascript, DOM and jQuery.